Is Central America Safe to Visit?

 One of the many colorful local chicken buses in Guatemala, Central America

 The routes are often straightforward, the buses are air-conditioned, there’s a bathroom on board, and the seats recline.
-Some companies (like Tica) will also have partnerships with local hotels/hostels so that you get dropped off right at the door rather than having to find your way at 2am upon arrival.
+Some companies have partnerships with local hotels/hostels so that you get dropped off right at the door rather than having to find your way in the middle of the night upon arrival.

 While most of these bus services have websites, they’re often extremely buggy and difficult to use.
 To compare routes and prices, you can research your journey on Rome2Rio.com before either booking on the bus company’s website or simply showing up at the terminal to purchase your ticket.

-For short distances, you have the “collectivo.”
+For short distances, there are colectivos.
 This short-distance minivan service is super cheap, but often very crowded.
 You’ll usually find them at bus terminals, so it’s worth checking with the drivers to see where they’re going.

 Finally, there is the local chicken bus.
 These colorfully painted vehicles were formerly U.S. school buses.
-They are called “chicken buses” because they also transport chickens and rice, thus have a lot of chickens on them.
+They are called “chicken buses” because they also transport chickens and rice, and thus have a lot of chickens on them.
 It’s a nickname that has stuck among travelers.
 They stop just about everywhere to let people hop on and off.
 They are a cramped but fun and interesting way to get around places.
-I always end up meeting intereting folks.
+I always end up meeting interesting folks on chicken buses.

 Getting Around Cheap By Flying